A HISTORY IN PICTURES

 (23) ^ ^ ^ A new table and stump-stool installation that we call the Sunrise Table.

 (24) ^ ^ ^ There are summer tables (in the shade) and winter tables (in the sun).
-This spot is one of the first to be warmed by sun rays as the sun rises after dawn.
+This spot was chosen for a winter table because it is one of the first to be warmed by sun rays as the sun rises after dawn.

 (25) ^ ^ ^ The perfect spot to sit with a home-made cappuccino to welcome in a brand new day.